CloudWright/terraform-aws-cloudwright-internet-subnets/README.md

+## Overview

-For VPC networks with an existing Internet Gateway but no NAT gateway configured (expected to be common at companies with VMs but not currently using VPC-connected Lambdas)
+For AWS VPC networks with an existing Internet Gateway but no NAT gateway configured.
+This is common in organizations with VMs attached to a VPC network, but who have no VPC-connected Lambdas.

 This module configures: